1946–47 WIHL season

-The 1946–47 Western International Hockey League season was the first season of the WIHL.
+The 1946–47 WIHL season was the first season of the Western International Hockey League.
 The West Kootenay League expanded to Los Angeles and Spokane and changed its name.

 History

 In 1946, a group of Los Angeles businessmen decided to enter a team in the WIHL.
 However, after operating the team for one year and losing over $100,000, they decided to end the venture.
-The Los Angeles team had to guarantee teams from Kimberley, Nelson, Trail and Spokane all expenses to travel to California, with each club making four trips and playing a doubleheader.
+The Los Angeles team had to guarantee teams from Kimberley, Nelson, Trail, and Spokane all expenses to travel to California, with each club making four trips and playing a doubleheader.
 During the week the Los Angeles Ramblers would fly up to the Kootenay for return games.

-Los Angeles had a second team with Vancouver, Seattle, Portland and San Francisco in the Pacific Coast Hockey League.
-Although the quality of hockey played in the WIHL was considered superior to that of the other league, Kimberley, Nelson and Trail were small towns, and hockey did not appeal to wealthy patrons.
+Los Angeles had a second team with Vancouver, Seattle, Portland, and San Francisco in the Pacific Coast Hockey League.
+Although the quality of hockey played in the WIHL was considered superior to that of the other league, Kimberley, Nelson, and Trail were small towns, and hockey did not appeal to wealthy patrons.

-To add colour to the league, the Los Angeles Ramblers' executive came up with the George Montgomery-Dinah Shore Cup, a beautiful trophy donated by the film-famed pair from Hollywood.
+The Los Angeles Ramblers' executive came up with the George Montgomery-Dinah Shore Cup, a trophy donated by a pair from Hollywood.
 The trophy went to the league champions, with the Kimberley Dynamiters the first team to have their name carved on the cup.
-The Dynamiters were a long shot to win the WIHL title in 1946-47, for Kimberley was the only city in the league with natural ice, and never had a home game until December 10, by which time they were buried deep in the WIHL basement.
+The Dynamiters had difficulties winning WIHL title in 1946-47, Kimberley was the only city in the league with natural ice, and never had a home game until December 10, by which time they were buried deep in the WIHL basement.

-The Dynamiters' coach, Ralph Redding, had real problems that fall, for the East Kootenays were enjoying an exceptionally mild fall, and the Dynamiters depended on nearby frozen lakes and sloughs to hold their practices.
-With no ice, and the hockey season soon to open, the Dynamiters were forced to set up camp in Nelson for a week; this turned out to be a costly project.
-The Dynamiters were forced to play their first six games away from home, and only managed one win before ice was available in Kimberley.
+The Dynamiters' coach, Ralph Redding had real problems that fall, the Dynamiters depended on nearby frozen lakes and sloughs to hold their practices.
+With place to practice, and the hockey season soon to open, the Dynamiters were forced to set up camp in Nelson for a week; this turned out to be a costly project.
+The Dynamiters were forced to play their first six games away from home and managed only one win before the ice was available in Kimberley.

-It was a hard climb for the Dynamiters, from deep in the WIHL basement suite to the penthouse, and it climaxed in one of the greatest comebacks in the annals of the Kootenay League.
+It was hard for the Dynamiters but eventually it would be one of the greatest comebacks in the annals of the Kootenay League.
 The Dynamiters won the league championship in the final weekend of play, and in order to do so they had to defeat the Los Angeles Ramblers twice in a doubleheader played in Kimberley.
-The Ramblers had led the league from the start of the season, and needed only one tie in Kimberley to be declared champions.
+The Ramblers needed only one tie in Kimberley to be declared champions.